-The DMX2dim default is the ISL dimmer curve, which is best for LEDs.
+The DMX4dim-500 default is the ISL dimmer curve, which is best for LEDs.
 This is also the curve that is selected with RC4 OneTouchTM when the DMX level is at 30%.

 There are many dimmer curves for different kinds of lamps, motors, and more.
-Selecting advanced curves can be done with RC4 Commander software, Remote Device Management (RDM), or RC4 Enhanced OneTouch[TM].
-More information about all these things can be found online at http://rc4.info/.
+Detailed information can be found online by searching dimmer curves at http://rc4.info/.
+Selecting advanced curves is done with RC4 Commander software, or Remote Device Management (RDM).

-The most common curves are selected using these DMX channel levels and RC4 OneTouchTM with the Set buttons as outlined on page 10:
+The most common curves are selected using these DMX channel levels and RC4 OneTouchTM with the Set buttons as outlined on page 9:

-- Non-Dim 100% (80% or higher) Use for relays, solenoids, air valves, etc. - Linear 70% (60 79%) For incandescent, halogen, tungsten lamps. - ISL Fast 50% (40 59%)
+Non-Dim 100% (80% or higher)

+Use for relays, solenoids, air valves, etc.

+Linear 70% (60 - 79%)

+For incandescent, halogen, tungsten lamps.

+ISL Fast 50% (40 - 59%)